burning a candle

 Sensors can be used to monitor photosynthesis.
 They can show that as the light level increases, the oxygen level will also increase.
 It is also possible to show the effect of carbon dioxide levels (as added hydrogen carbonate solution) and to show the effect of coloured light.

-How are plants affected by light?
+visitors this year: 422 How are plants affected by light?
 During photosynthesis oxygen is produced.
 How much photosynthesis occurs depends on how much light there is.
-You can measure the amount of oxygen produced using sensors connected to...
+You can measure the amount of oxygen produced...

-In the manufacture of yoghurt, bacteria turn lactose into lactic acid.
+visitors this year: 166 In the manufacture of yoghurt, bacteria turn lactose into lactic acid.
 The acid denatures or spoils the milk protein and sets it solid.
-In the process, the milk starts to taste sour and its...
+In the process, the milk starts to...

-Life in any aquatic habitat has to be supported by oxygen.
-We are all too familiar with rivers and streams where the oxygen supply has been exhausted and the river dies.
-The production and...
+visitors this year: 253 Life in any aquatic habitat has to be supported by oxygen.
+We are all too familiar with rivers and streams where the oxygen supply has been exhausted and the river...

-oxygen sensor Sensor is used in conjunction with an oxygen electrode.
+visitors this year: 110 oxygen sensor Sensor is used in conjunction with an oxygen electrode.
 Good for demonstrations where you monitor photosynthesis, fermentation or where you re-breathe the air in plastic bag.
-Before you use the electrode for...
+Before you...